 “As far as I know, all of the studies on health effects of carrageenan have been in animals—mostly rats—so I don’t think they tell us too much about effects in humans.
 It’s very often the case that large amounts of a substance fed to animals produce problems that never occur in humans who are consuming more normal amounts of that substance.
 So I’m not concerned about health effects of carrageenan, and I do consume products (like soy milk) that contain it.”

 There’s also a significant difference between the type of carrageenan that caused health problems in rats — “degraded carrageenan” — and the type that is used in human foods.
 Yet even though degraded carrageenan and food-grade carrageenan are different, the harmful effects of degraded carrageenan have been mistakenly associated with food-grade carrageenan.
 Scientific assessments support the safety of food-grade carrageenan.
 But just as some people show sensitivity to foods such as beans, dairy, or nuts, some people show sensitivity to carrageenan, and experience gastrointestinal issues when they consume it; for most people, however, it is not a problem.

 What kind of soy is safe?

-As for soy, while most of the misinformation behind the soy scare has been debunked, I still see a lot of reactionary, unproductive comments from people who insist on linking all soy products to GMO.
+As for soy, while most of the misinformation behind the soy scare has been debunked, we still see a lot of reactionary, unproductive comments from people who insist on linking all soy products to GMO.
 This simply isn’t accurate, and it’s hugely unhelpful to animals, because many people who might be open to veganism associate a vegan diet with soy foods.
 The truth is that many large grocery franchises carry at least one brand of organic, non-GMO soy milk (and tofu), and most natural foods stores carry several varieties.
-For best results with the cheeses in The Non-Dairy Formulary, Chef Conroy recommends using a soy milk without additives, such as Westsoy Unsweetened Organic Soy Milk, which is carried in many stores and can also be ordered online.
+For best results with the cheeses in The Non-Dairy Evolution Cookbook, Chef Conroy recommends using a soy milk without additives, such as Westsoy Unsweetened Organic Soy Milk, which is carried in many stores and can also be ordered online.